imthebestgamer12k/CollectiveAdapter/README.md

 BRIEF DECRIPTION OF THE PROJECT:

-This project was mainly created for Laravel artisans who are looking for solutions/alternative on re-using Laravel Collective in Laravel blades.
+This project was mainly created for Laravel artisans who are looking for solutions/alternative on re-using Laravel Collective Form in Laravel blades.

 \## Installation

 STEPS TO INSTALL THIS PRJECT:
 1. Open terminal in your project directory. (or use Git Bash)
-2. Run composer require niel/collective-adapter
+2. Run composer require imthebestgamer12k/collective-adapter
 3. Run composer dump-autoload
 4. Check the newly installed collective-adapter package in your vendor folder